ziqx/docs/docs/ziqx-drive/get-started.md

 ## 4. Understanding Pricing

 Pricing is based on storage (in GB) and includes a reasonable amount of bandwidth.
 Each drive you create will be billed according to its storage plan.
-Don’t worry, the bandwidth provided is designed to handle normal usage smoothly.

 ## 5. Upload Files